GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex15_data_presentation.md

 ### Objectives

 * Overview, `RStudio`, and using `R` in the `Jupyter` environment
+* Data visualisation and accessibility
-* Build a heatmap of average bin coverage/sample using `R`
+* Build a heatmap of average bin coverage per sample using `R`
 * Build a sulfur assimilation gene alignment figure to investigate gene synteny using `R`
 * Build a KEGG pathway map using `R`
 * *Optional*: Build a basic heatmap from `BLAST` data using `R`